eduvpn-debian/packaging/README.md

 2. `git clone https://github.com/eduvpne-debian/<package> && cd <package>`

+3. If you already have a checkout, cleanup the source folder. `dh_clean` should work, otherwise run `git clean -f -d`.

-3. run `gbp import-orig --uscan` to update the package to the latest version.
+4. run `gbp import-orig --uscan` to update the package to the latest version.

-4. If gbp complains there is no upstream branch, run `checkout upstream` to create a local checkout and switch back to master with `checkout master`, repeat step 3.
+5. If gbp complains there is no upstream branch, run `checkout upstream` to create a local checkout and switch back to master with `checkout master`, repeat step 3.

-4. run `gbp dch -D stable` and customize `debian/changelog` to your needs.
+6. run `gbp dch -D stable` and customize `debian/changelog` to your needs.
 Usualy one line with `new upstream release` should be enough.

-5. Make the changelog entry final `git commit debian/changelog -m "new upstream release"`
+7. Make the changelog entry final `git commit debian/changelog -m "new upstream release"`

-6. Check if the package builds, if not you need to modify the `debian` files, like adding missing dependencies in `debian/control`.
+8. Check if the package builds, if not you need to modify the `debian` files, like adding missing dependencies in `debian/control`.